Carbon Footprint

 • Producing the goods or services that the individual uses, including emissions from power plants that make electricity, factories that make products, and landfills where trash gets sent.

-100 lbs of Carbon Dioxide (CO2) is equal to producing 546 plastic bottles. *
+100 lbs of carbon dioxide (CO2) is equal to producing 546 plastic bottles.*

 Reduce Your Carbon Footprint by Living Sustainably